21 genera

 Flowers: May-August

-Distribution: Widely distributed on both sides of the Cascades crest in Washington; widely distributed throughout much of North America except in the southern U.S.
+Distribution: Widely distributed on both sides of the Cascades crest in Washington; Alaska to California, east across most of North America to the Atlantic Coast.

 Habitat: Mostly in mud, often where brackish, from sea level to mid-elevations in the mountains.